The Homunculus Yoga Project

 Background

 The Latin word “homunculus” or “little man” was first used in the late 1500s as a theory of thought of gestation that each man carried a complete little man inside himself.
 Over the centuries other theorists believed that housed in the brain and mind was a little man or internal observer; and each internal observer had a subsequent observer, giving rise to an infinity of internal observers.
-Although this theory has its flaws, modern psychiatry and neurology have expanded the concept.
-1
+Although this theory has its flaws, modern psychiatry and neurology have expanded the concept. [note]Google Search Engine for this information and all images.[/note]

 BEFORE MRI THERE WAS THE CORTICAL HOMUNCULUS MAP